Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 Take every bit of drama, weirdness, and over-the-top spectacle of every movie in the series so far.
 Mash them all together, multiply it by 11, and the result is F9: The Fast Saga (2021).
 You’ve got to see it to believe it.
-This was the big return to the movies (the moooovies) for some of us, and it was the perfect way to go back.
-It’s what god, Vin Diesel, and Nicole Kidman intended.
+This was the big return to the movies for some of us post COVID-19 shutdowns, and it was the perfect way to go back.
+It’s what God, Vin Diesel, and Nicole Kidman intended.

 By the end of F9, you’ll see exactly why we plotted this course for you.
-We easily could have just written “watch Tokyo Drift between 6 and 7” but where’s the fun in that?
-Besides, the titling of these movies is absurd as f**k and numbers can lie.
+We easily could have just written “watch Tokyo Drift between 6 and 7,” but where’s the fun in that?
+Besides, the titling of these movies is absurd as f-ck and numbers can lie.
 The third movie ties into the ninth movie in more ways than one.

-With nine movies and one spin-off under your hood, you’ll be begging for the finale.
-Fast and Furious 10 is coming in 2023, and it will come in two parts.
+With nine movies and one spin-off under your hood, you’ll be begging for the finale films.

 Now, with this roadmap, you can watch them as Dom intended them to be experienced.
 Ready, steady, go.